Kickboxing match in Bangkok leads to spike in infections - KVIA

 Kickboxing match in Bangkok leads to spike in infections

 BANGKOK (AP) — Kickboxing aficionados came from all over Thailand to attend a major Muay Thai match at Bangkok’s indoor Lumpini Stadium on March 6.
-Dozens or more went home unknowingly carrying the coronavirus.
+More than 100 went home unknowingly carrying the coronavirus.

-The wayward boxing fans led an inevitable rise in infections this month that forced the government to abandon its less than sturdy approach to combating COVID-19 that has failed to inspire public confidence.
+The wayward boxing fans led an inevitable rise in infections this month that forced the government to abandon its hesitant approach to combating COVID-19 that failed to inspire public confidence.

-As of Friday, confirmed cases from three boxing stadiums in Bangkok totaled 72, more than a fifth of the national toll of 322.
+As of Saturday, confirmed cases from three boxing stadiums in Bangkok totaled 104, just over a quarter of the national toll of 411.
 An actor, a major-general, a politician, a boxing trainer and a slew of ordinary fans are among the coronavirus cases from the March 6 event.

 It’s feared hundreds more in all corners of the country could be viral time bombs.
 Health officials take the threat seriously.